 William Culver, MD, an adult and pediatric allergist and immunologist at Banner Health Clinic in Loveland, CO, said, “Hives are relatively common.
 Up to 20 percent of people develop them at some point in their lives.”

 A lot of people get acute hives—these can last for only a few hours or days before clearing up, though they might reappear again later.
-Some people have chronic hives, which develop two or three times a week for more than six weeks.
+Some people have chronic hives (chronic urticaria), which develop two or three times a week for more than six weeks.

 Most of the time, hives are only a problem that affects your skin.
-But rarely, they can cause sneezing, runny nose, watery eyes, wheezing, coughing, trouble breathing, gastrointestinal symptoms, low blood pressure and shock.
+But rarely, they can cause sneezing, runny nose, watery eyes, wheezing, coughing, trouble breathing, gastrointestinal symptoms, low blood pressure and shock, which can be life threatening.

 Here’s what could be causing your hives